juji-io/site/blog/comparing-clojure-diff-libraries.md

   :style "Solid",
   :type
 ```
-Sorry that the page here does not do justice for the colorized output.
+Sorry that this page does not do justice for the colorized output.
 But the thing to notice is the change `:fill -"#ffff00" +"#0000ff"`.

 So basically this library displays the data, then highlights the changes in color.
 Of course, the result size will be larger than the original data.
 When changes are significant, the size could be be more than doubled, as shown in the chart.